Information commissioner: Switzerland

 The Federal Data Protection and Information Commissioner is responsible for the supervision of federal authorities and private bodies with respect to data protection and freedom of information legislation.

 United Kingdom

 In the United Kingdom, the Information Commissioner's Office is responsible for regulating compliance with the Data Protection Act 2018, Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
 The Freedom of Information (Scotland) Act 2002 is the responsibility of the Scottish Information Commissioner.

 Other European States

 All other countries of the European Union and the European Economic Area have equivalent officials created under their versions of Directive 95/46.
 The Europa website gives links to such bodies around Europe.

-Cooperation Among Information Commissioners
+Cooperation among information commissioners

-The Global Privacy Enforcement Network is a transnational organization for the coordination of privacy laws among its 23 member states and the European Union.
+The Global Privacy Enforcement Network is a transnational organization for the coordination of privacy laws among its 59 member states and the European Union.